 InnoDB logical backup specifics

 The InnoDB engine uses the buffer pool, and it is crucial for its performance.
 This buffer stores indexes and data from its tables in memory.
 It’s important that the buffer contains the most frequently requested information if all InnoDB data do not fit into the memory.
 So all data that you have accessed the last time is a candidate for the insertion into the buffer pool.
 If the configurations are incorrect, then InnoDB can copy all contents of a table into the buffer pool during the table scan.
-So, the problem of the logical backup is that they always mean the full table scan.
+So, the problem with the logical backup is that they always mean the full table scan.

 But you can avoid this issue in the following way.
 All you need to do is to increase the value of the innodb_old_blocks_time system variable that represents the time in milliseconds that must pass before a recent page that was accessed is put into the “new” sublist in the buffer pool.
 All data that have been accessed once should remain in the “old” sublist.
 It means that such data will be excluded from the buffer pool soon.